Shots In The Dark

 "Tragic Victims of SUV Menace"

-New York Daily News story reporting on how SUVs have made New York City streets increasingly dangerous, especially for pedestrians.
+That's the headline on a New York Daily News story reporting on how SUVs have made New York City streets increasingly dangerous, especially for pedestrians.

 According to the Daily News...